 O. Conservation Plans

-OUC, et al., must implement the conservation plan submitted to the SJRWMD in accordance with the schedule contained therein.
+The Licensee shall implement the conservation plan submitted to the SJRWMD in accordance with the schedule contained therein.

 P. Maintenance And Calibration Of Flow Meters

-1. The Licensees must maintain the meters.
+1. The Licensee shall maintain the flow meters.
 In case of failure or breakdown of any meter, DEP and SJRWMD must be notified in writing within 5 days of its discovery.
 A defective meter must be repaired or replaced within 30 days of its discovery.

 [Paragraphs 6.7.1; 10.3(a)(b), A.H.]

-2. OUC, et al., must have all flow meter (s) calibrated once every 3 years within 30 days of the anniversary date of certification issuance, and recalibrated if the difference between the actual flow and the meter reading is greater than 5%.
+2. The Licensee shall have all flow meters calibrated once every 3 years within 30 days of the anniversary date of certification issuance, and re-calibrated if the difference between the actual flow and the meter reading is greater than 5%.
 SJRWMD form EN-51 must be submitted to DEP and SJRWMD within 10 days of the inspection and calibration.
 [Paragraphs6.7.1; 6.7.1.8.1; 10.3(a)(b), A.H.]

-R. Use of Lowest Quality Water
+Q. Use of Lowest Quality Water

 The lowest quality water source, such as reclaimed water and surface/storm water, must be used when deemed feasible pursuant to District rules and applicable state law.
 [Paragraphs 10.3(f)(g), A.H.]

-CC.
-Right to Enter
+R. Right to Enter

 St. Johns River Water Management District (SJRWMD) and DEP authorized staff, upon proper identification, will have permission to enter, inspect and observe permitted and related facilities in order to determine compliance with the approved plans, specifications and conditions of this certification.
 [Paragraphs 16.0(a); 10.3(a)-(h)(j), A.H.]

-DD.
-Post Certification Information Submittals
+S. Post Certification Information Submittals

 Information submitted to the SJRWMD subsequent to Certification, in compliance with the conditions of this Certification, shall be for the purpose of the SJRWMD determining the Licensee’s compliance with the Certification conditions and the non-procedural criteria contained in Chapter 40C-2, F.A.C., as applicable, prior to the commencement of the subject construction, operation and/or maintenance activity covered thereunder.